-Buzzacott's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
+Buzzacott's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular, the checks carried out in the current period included:

-- a review of key systems and financial controls relating to the core areas of the financial statements, including payroll, income, purchases and the accounting system. - a review of the academies financial handbook compliance and how the academies financial handbook has been incorporated into the systems and controls at the school.
+- a review of key systems and financial controls relating to the core areas of the financial statements, including payroll, income, purchases and the accounting system; - a review of the school's business continuity plans; - a review of the school's progress in adoption of the principles of GDPR.